alttch/eva-js-framework/README.md

 # JavaScript Framework for EVA ICS

-Universal JavaScript Framework for [EVA ICS](https://www.eva-ics.com/) - open source platform for home and industrial IoT.
+JavaScript Framework for [EVA ICS](https://www.eva-ics.com/) - open source platform for home and industrial IoT.

 The library works both in web browsers and Node.js.